Home » 11 PLACES TO VISIT IN TRINCOMALEE – The Ultimate Guide

-Trincomalee is a cute little beach town on the northeast coast of Sri Lanka.
-It offers beautiful white sand beaches and lots of activities to do.
-The east coast is the upcoming part of Sri Lanka and quieter than the touristic southern coast.
-Trincomalee is surrounded by wildlife, green hilltops and impressive rock formations.
-You can chill at the beach, do a whale watching tour and visit the beautiful Hindu temples around Trincomalee.
+Trincomalee is a lesser known beach town on the northeast coast of Sri Lanka.
+It offers not only some of the best beaches in Sri Lanka.
+But Trincomalee is also surrounded by wildlife, impressive rock formations and green hill tops.
+It is the upcoming part of Sri Lanka and much quieter than the touristic southern coast.
+In Trincomalee you can chill at the beach, do a whale watching tour and visit the beautiful Hindu temples around Trincomalee.
 In this travel blog you will find all our travel tips for the 11 best places to visit in Trincomalee!

 How to get to Trincomalee

 There are several ways to get to Trincomalee.
 There is a night train going from Colombo to Trincomalee, but you have to book your cabin way in advance!
 This is not the most comfortable way of traveling to Trincomalee, but it is the cheapest.

 We took a PickMe ride from Colombo to Trincomalee which took us around 7 hours to get to this beach town.
 We paid 14.000 LKR which is a fair price when you consider the distance and time it takes to get to the other side of the island from Colombo.

 Best time to go to Trincomalee

 The best time to explore Trincomalee is between February and August as the weather is most pleasant during this period.
 But when you want to come to Trincomalee for whale watching, make sure to plan your way up here betweenMay and September / October.

 How to get around Trincomalee